 We have all heard the saying, ‘too much of anything is good for nothing.’
 And this is true even when it comes to sleeping.
 While a good night’s sleep is truly vital for your health, oversleeping can lead to many medical problems such as diabetes, heart disease, and more.
 So, how much sleep is too much sleep?
 Is oversleeping bad?
 Is oversleeping a real thing?
 What happens when you oversleep?
 We are here with all the answers; read ahead.

 The amount of sleep you need depends on your age, health, and activity levels.
-An average adult should sleep seven to nine hours a day.
-Sleeping duration is more for teenagers and children.
+An average adult should sleep 7 to 9 hours a day.
+However, sleeping duration is more for teenagers and children.